First-party data strategy has gone from a nice-to-have to a necessity in record time with the impending depreciation of third-party cookies.

-Consider luxury fashion brand Michael Kors, which has been prioritizing tactics to refine its customer data and using ActionIQ’s toolset to target unknown visitors onsite.
+Consider luxury fashion brand Michael Kors, which has been prioritizing tactics to refine its customer data and using ActionIQ’s CX Hub to target unknown visitors onsite.
 Watch the short video below to learn more:

 Build Out Your First-Party Data Strategy in Phases

 The best first-party data strategies aren’t built in a day — they’re the result of a carefully considered approach: